ManticoreGamesInc/platform-documentation/src/references/interaction_system.md

 The **Trigger Interaction Module** works much like a client-side interactable trigger, but allows for custom keybindings and has more events that can be accessed for that interaction.

 !!! info
-    This module will react to Trigger interactions by the local Player or all Players depending on the Input Settings.
-By default the Trigger module will only react to the local Player in order  to act like the other Input Modules.
-If the setting "TriggerLocally" is false then Trigger inputs from all Players will run.
+    This module will react to Trigger interactions by the local Player or all players depending on the Input Settings.
+By default the Trigger module will only react to the local Player in order  to act like the other Interaction Modules.
+If the setting "TriggerLocally" is false then trigger inputs from all players will run.
 This can be a useful way to mimic networked play without using any actual networking but it could affect your interactions in unexpected ways.

 <!-- TODO: Add video of interaction example -->
 <div class="mt-video" style="width:100%">